wandersondlopes/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.remote-access/remote-access.md

 ### RDP Over USB Via ADB Forward

-If you do not have network access, you can tunnel the RDP connection over USB using ADB port forwarding.
+If you do not have network access on the UNO Q, you can tunnel the RDP connection over USB using ADB port forwarding.

 1. Connect the UNO Q to your computer via USB-C®.
 2. Ensure ADB is installed on your computer (see the [ADB tutorial](/tutorials/uno-q/adb/) for installation instructions).